What Boys on the Autism Spectrum Need to Know!

 This growing up guide for boys is full of facts, tips and colour illustrations explaining puberty, body image, hygiene, friendship, crushes and more!
 Written in literal language and addressing sensory issues, safety, and social skills throughout, it offers an ideal introduction to the teenage years for boys with autism aged 9 to 14.

-A book about sexuality and masturbation for girls and young women with autism and related conditions
+A book for young girls with autism spectrum conditions

 Girls with an Autism Spectrum Disorder (ASD) are often quite different from boys with an ASD.
 In this fully-illustrated, colour storybook, Lizzie, an 'Aspie Girl', talks about all the things she and other girls with Asperger Syndrome sometimes find difficult, and all of the things that make them special.